jojokarlin/Git_DRI_Jan_2017/glossary.md

 ##Glossary

-Here's a glossary for the basic Git and Github terms that you'll need for this workshop.
+Here's a glossary for the basic Git and Github terms that you'll need for this workshop:

-If there's anything missing, remember that you can fork this repo, add what you'd like to see, and send a pull request!

 **Git**: the version-control tool that lives on your computer.